synthetos/tg_pytest/README.md

 ### Usage

-  - Make sure you have a TinyG v8 or g2 powered and plugged in and it's not already connected to some other USB host (like Coolterm)
+  - Make sure you have a TinyG v8 or g2core powered and plugged in and it's not already connected to some other USB host (like Coolterm or g2core-api)
   - Edit the /data/test-master.cfg file for the tests you want to run
   - Make sure each JSON test file is correct (see below)
   - Run tg_pytest from your Python environment
-  - _Note: The board must be in strict JSON mode or the Python JSON parser will fail_
+  - _Note: For v8, the board must be in strict JSON mode or the Python JSON parser will fail_
+  - _Note: For g2core, the board must be in {ej:1} or {ej:2} or the Python JSON parser will fail_

 #### Test Sequence - What should happen when RUN:

-  - Opens a tinyg port or fail trying
+  - Opens a g2core or TinyG port or fail trying (only one device may be connected)
   - Opens test-master.cfg file
-  - Creates a test date and time string as an ISO8601 string (future)
   - For each test in the master file:
     - Opens the JSON file for that test
-    - Creates an output file suffixed by the ISO8601 date/time string (future)
+    - Creates an output file suffixed by aN ISO8601 date/time string (future)
     - Iterates through the input file.
 For each test in file:
       - Send the `before` strings to the board
-      - Send the `send` string(s) to the tinyg and collect all responses
+      - Send the `send` string(s) to the board and collect all responses
       - Analyze responses according to `t` test data provided (see below)
-      - send the `after` strings
+      - Send the `after` strings
       - Note that only `send` strings are analyzed. `before` and `after` are not

 ### JSON test files:
   - A JSON test file contains one or more tests
   - Each test is defined by an independent JSON object
-  - JSON objects must be separated by at least one `#` comment line
+  - JSON objects must be separated by at least one comment line
+  - Comment lines start with `#`
+  - Open curlies `{` are not allowed in comments
   - Adding `SKIP` to a comment line will skip the next test
   - Adding `EOF` to a comment line will end the file

-#### Comments in JSON test files:
-  - Comments start with `#` (Python style).
-Currently only # is supported, not """
-  - Open curlies `{` are not allowed in comments
-  - Blank lines are also OK, but do not act as test separators
+  - Blank lines are permitted but do not act as separators between JSON objects

 ### Tests / Test JSON:
   - A test `t` runs all the `send` lines, collects all the response lines `r{}`, `sr{}`, `er{}` then analyzes according to the analyzers: JSON tags `r`, `sr`, `er`
-  - JSON Elements are listed below, and are not order dependent.
+  - Supported JSON elements are below, and are not order dependent.
 Arrays are order dependent.
   - Each JSON test must be a parseable JSON object or the test will fail to execute.
 If in doubt, lint it.
-    - It's useful to edit JSON files in an editor with a built-in JSON linter like Atom (use json-linter package).
+    - It's useful to use a linting editor like Atom to edit JSON files (use json-linter package)
     - It can also be useful to paste a JSON object into jsonlint.com for checking
     - JSON syntax errors in either the test JSON or the response JSON (for the board) will cause the test to fail with a message including the offending JSON.

-**JSON Elements** _(See example-001.json for examples)_:
+**JSON Elements**
   - `t` is the test data object, consisting of: _(all are optional except `send`)_
     - `label` will be displayed when the test is run
     - `send` array of one or more strings to send for the test (MANDATORY)
     - `delay` delay in seconds between sends.
 Values < 1.0 are OK
+    - `precision` is the precision to match for numerical values
     - `fail` can be `hard` or `soft`.
 Hard (default) quits the test run if failure
     - `before` array of strings to send before the test - will not be analyzed
     - `after` array of strings to send after the test - will not be analyzed
     - `setup` used to prevent before's and after's from executing in a given test

-  - `r` analyzer contains the elements to check in all r{} responses:
+  - `r` analyzer contains the elements to check in all `r{}` responses:
-    - If `r` is present, test all listed keys for exact match, e.g. `xvm:12000`
+    - If `r` is present, test all listed keys for a match.
+One of:
+      - Exact match
+      - Match to precision set by `precision`
-      - The value can be ``"*"``, (quotes required) to match any value
+      - Wildcard match ``"*"`` will match any value (quotes are required)
     - Use `status` to match the status in the footer
     - Use `count` to match the count in the footer (3rd element)
     - Nested keys can also be tested, example: